ltrgoddard/thesis/bibl.markdown

 Spiegelman, Willard, 'Charles Tomlinson, The Art of Poetry No. 78', *The Paris Review*, 149 (Winter 1998), \<http://www.theparisreview.org/interviews/1033/the-art-of-poetry-no-78-charles-tomlinson\> [accessed 17 November 2014]
 Steele, Laura, 'Comedy and the Conceptual in Douglas Oliver's *The Harmless Building*', *Intercapillary Space* (September 2006), \<http://intercapillaryspace.blogspot.co.uk/2006/09/comedy-and-conceptual-in-\ douglas.html\> [accessed 27 April 2015]
-Stevens, Wallace, 'Prologues to What is Possible', *The Hudson Review*, 5.3 (Autumn 1952), pp. 330--31 Stevens, Wallace, 'The World as Meditation', *The Hudson Review*, 5.3, p.
+Stevens, Wallace, 'Prologues to What is Possible', *The Hudson Review*, 5.3 (Autumn 1952), pp. 330--31
+---, 'The World as Meditation', *The Hudson Review*, 5.3, p.
 334
+Sutherland, Keston, 'Introduction: "Prynne's late work?"', in *Hix Eros: On the Late Poetry of J.H.
+Prynne*, pp. 9--13
-Sutherland, '*Sub Songs* versus the subject: Critical variations on a distinction between Prynne and Hegel', in *Hix Eros: On the Late Poetry of J.H.
+---, '*Sub Songs* versus the subject: Critical variations on a distinction between Prynne and Hegel', in *Hix Eros: On the Late Poetry of J.H.
 Prynne*, pp. 123--141
-Sutherland, 'Introduction: "Prynne's late work?"', in *Hix Eros: On the Late Poetry of J.H.
-Prynne*, pp. 9--13
 Thatcher, Margaret, 'Speech at Lord Mayor's Banquet', *Margaret Thatcher Foundation* (10 November 1986), \<http://www.margaretthatcher.org/document/106512\> [accessed 24 October 2014]
 Tomlinson, Charles, 'The Middlebrow Muse', *Essays in Criticism*, 7.2 (April 1957), pp. 208--17
-Tompkins and Bird, *The Secret Life of Plants* (New York: Harper & Row, 1973), p.
+Tompkins, Peter and Christopher Bird, *The Secret Life of Plants* (New York: Harper & Row, 1973), p.
 12
-Tompkins, Peter and Christopher Bird, 'Love among the cabbages', *Harper's Magazine* (November 1972), pp. 90--92, pp. 94--96
+---, 'Love among the cabbages', *Harper's Magazine* (November 1972), pp. 90--92, pp. 94--96
-Upward, 'Statement for the Literature/Sociology Conference on "1936" at Essex University, July 1978', *Edward Upward*, \<http://www.edwardupward.info/pdfs/Statement.pdf\> [accessed 5 May 2015]
-Upward, 'The Railway Accident', in *The Railway Accident*, pp. 33--84 Upward, *No Home But the Struggle*, ed. by David Allinson, *Edward Upward*, \<http://www.edwardupward.info/pdfs/No\_Home\_But\_the\_Struggle.pdf\> [accessed 5 May 2015]
+Upward, Edward, *No Home But the Struggle*, ed. by David Allinson, *Edward Upward*, \<http://www.edwardupward.info/pdfs/No\_Home\_But\_the\_Struggle.pdf\> [accessed 5 May 2015]
+---, 'The Railway Accident', in *The Railway Accident*, pp. 33--84
-Upward, *The Rotten Elements*, ed. by David Allinson, *Edward Upward*, \<http://www.edwardupward.info/pdfs/The\_Rotten\_Elements.pdf\> [accessed 27 November 2015]
+---, *The Rotten Elements*, ed. by David Allinson, *Edward Upward*, \<http://www.edwardupward.info/pdfs/The\_Rotten\_Elements.pdf\> [accessed 27 November 2015]
+---, 'Statement for the Literature/Sociology Conference on "1936" at Essex University, July 1978', *Edward Upward*, \<http://www.edwardupward.info/pdfs/Statement.pdf\> [accessed 5 May 2015]
 Vinen, Richard, *National Service: Conscription in Britain, pp. 1945--1963* (London: Allen Lane, 2014)
 'Watercolour', *Tate*, \<http://www.tate.org.uk/whats-on/tate-britain/exhibition/watercolour\> [accessed 2 November 2014]
 Watkins, Alan, 'About-turn on welfare', *The Spectator* (22 June 1967), p.
 3--4
 Wheale, Nigel, 'Cambridge School, The', in *The Oxford Companion to Modern Poetry in English*, 2nd edn, \<http://www.oxfordreference.com/view/10.1093/acref/9780199640256.001.0001/acref-9780199640256-e-1383\> [accessed 15 December 2014]
 Wild, John, 'Contemporary Phenomenology and the Problem of Existence', *Philosophy and Phenomenological Research*, 20.2 (December 1959), pp. 166--180
-Williams, 'Introduction', in *Keywords*, rev. edn (New York: Oxford University Press, 1985), pp. 11--26
+Williams, Raymond, 'Introduction', in *Keywords*, rev. edn (New York: Oxford University Press, 1985), pp. 11--26
-Williams, Raymond, 'Our Debt to Dr. Leavis', *Critical Quarterly*, 1.3 (September 1959), pp. 245--56
+---, 'Our Debt to Dr. Leavis', *Critical Quarterly*, 1.3 (September 1959), pp. 245--56
 Williams, William Carlos, 'Introduction to *The Wedge*', in *Selected Essays* (New York: Random House, 1954), p.
 256
 Wilson, Ross, *Shelley and the Apprehension of Life* (Cambridge: Cambridge University Press, 2013), p.
 25
 'Women MPs & parliamentary candidates since 1945', *UK Political Info*, \<http://www.ukpolitical.info/FemaleMPs.htm\> [accessed 2 February 2016]